gabriel-jm/lithen-fns/README.md

 # Lithen Functions

-Tagged Template Strings to use with html and css.
+Functions to use with html and css to create simple and powerful UI elements.
 Its part of Lithen modules.
 It works alone but is created to use with Web Components.

 ## Getting started